telliott99/MyJava/rnumbers.rst

         }
     }

-In the above snippet, we use a *cast* to ``int``, which gives the floor or largest integer value that is less than the given floating point number.
+In the above snippet, we use a *cast* to ``int``, which gives the "floor" or largest integer value that is less than the given floating point number.
 In the ``println`` function we also (implicitly) cast from int to a String, which then got concatenated with the first part of the output.
-Another way to do this would be to use a format string and do:
+Another way to do this would be to use a "format string" and do:

 .. sourcecode:: java